People

 Riikka Sarasjärvi is the project coordinator for the project, taking care of administrative issues and assisting in various support task to ensure that the project runs smoothly.

-Project coordinators are part of research services offering post-award support for large externally funded projects, such as ERC grant projects.
+Project coordinators are part of offering post-award support for large externally funded projects, such as ERC grant projects.

 Riikka's tasks include, for example, assisting with funder requirements such as reporting, checking compliance with university guidelines, as well as various tasks related to communications.